 Kafā‘a or marital compatibility as a historical justification for the prohibition

 A woman’s compatibility in marriage is really important to Islam, especially in Hanafi fiqh (jurisprudence).
 It’s so serious that a Muslim woman is not allowed to marry a man who’s not compatible with her.
-BUT the catch – and there’s always a catch – is that compatibility was understood as socio-economic compatibility: the woman is not to marry a man who is of a lower socio-economic status than she is.
+BUT the catch – and there’s always a catch, because no one actually has ever cared about women without some sexist condition – is that compatibility was understood as socio-economic compatibility: the woman is not to marry a man who is of a lower socio-economic status than she is.
 I’m a huge proponent of reclaiming and re-interpreting concepts such as kafa’a when they can help alleviate someone’s situation, and so I think we need to revive this idea more and apply it to Muslim women’s situation.
 By this, I mean that I suggest we reclaim the idea of kafa’ and carry it beyond (the classist, from a contemporary standpoint) view of socio-economic status (or religious status) and apply it to emotional, physical, intellectual, and other layers of compatibility as well.

 That the community thought it worth asking if a dhimmi who marries a Muslim woman was to be put to death along with the woman’s guardian who consented to the marriage points to the possibility that this was not a question of marital compatibility but more so an infringement of Muslim male privilege.

 Since much of this is either too unbelievable to most Muslims today to accept as Islamically grounded or we’re too unaware of the existence of these claims, the average Muslim doesn’t share these reasons at all to explain the prohibition.
 Which now brings me to the common reasons that contemporary Muslims give for the prohibition’s existence.